 Retrieving data is facilitated by Specify’s full-text ‘Simple Search’.
 For complex fielded queries, the ‘Query Builder’ provides access to every data table and field.
 The Query Builder includes the expected complement of comparison operators for each search field, along with display, sort, distinct, and count options.
 Frequently-used query templates can be saved for quick re-execution.
 Records resulting from searches and queries may be exported to a Microsoft Excel format file, printed as labels or reports, or saved in a Specify ‘Record Set’.
 Record Sets are logical containers which hold links to batches of specimen records for later review or action.

 Field or legacy bulk data uploads are supported from Microsoft Excel files through the Specify “WorkBench”.
 The WorkBench presents a spreadsheet data entry screen which checks and validates keystroked or uploaded data against your existing database content to improve incoming data quality.
-Specify 6 also provides embedded georeferencing with the Tulane University’s ‘GEOLocate’ service, custom label and report printing, and specimen data exporting.
+Specify 6 also provides embedded georeferencing with the Tulane University’s ‘GEOLocate’ service, custom printed label and report design, and specimen data exporting.

 The Specify Web Portal is a versatile module for publishing collection data to the web.
 See the “Specify 6.5″ tab at the top of this page for more information.
 The visual interface of Specify’s ‘Schema Mapper’ tool organizes outgoing copies of specimen records to produce data formats needed by other projects.
 For example, the Schema Mapper organizes specimen records as inputs to the Integrated Publishing Toolkit which in turn produces Darwin Core Archive files for publication to GBIF.
 To permanently identify your data records, Specify creates and maintains globally unique identifiers as UUIDs on several data types.